CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/datatypes/_index.md

 ---
 title: "Data Types"
 linkTitle: "Data Types"
-description: "Information related to Data Types."
+description: "Information regarding what a data type is, and the difference between basic and complex data types."
-weight: 4
+weight: 400
 ---